Dougherty Valley High School: The Wildcat Tribune

 The Wildcat Tribune is Dougherty's official student newspaper.
 Published every three weeks in print and updated regularly online features sections on news, editorials, opinions, features, entertainment, and sports.

 The Tribune was the first print publication to interview Chesley Sullenberger after the pilot's emergency water landing of US Airways Flight 1549, in a February 2009 special edition of the Tribune with an article titled "Heroism & Humility on the Hudson."
 Sullenberger and his wife, both residents of San Ramon, decided with CBS to grant his first interview to a student journalist, and Dougherty was attended by one of their daughters.
 Sullenberger met with the principal and Jega Sanmugam prior to the interview, and all preparation was done in secrecy.
 Sanmugam conducted the interview at Sullenberger's home hours before Katie Couric interviewed Sullenberger for 60 Minutes.
 An additional interview with Couric, about her career and the state of journalism, was also published in the Tribune.
 Alex Clemens, a representative of the Sullenberger family, said: "The Sullenberger family is grateful to CBS for actively demonstrating a commitment to student journalism."

+The Tribune is funded by entrepreneur and Dougherty Valley alumnus Neel Somani.